 If you would like to make a complaint to the NHS or another public organisation, but are not sure how to get started, we’ve put together some tips to guide you.

-If your complaint is about the NHS, then you could contact your local Patient Advice and Liaison Service (PALS) or your local Healthwatch for advice on taking it forward.
+If your complaint is about the NHS, then you could contact your local Patient Advice and Liaison Service (PALS), the Patients Association or your local Healthwatch for advice on taking it forward.